AdobeDocs/workfront.en/help/product-announcements/product-releases/21.2-release-activity/21-2-project-enhancements.md

 >[!NOTE]
 >
->This feature is available only in `Adobe Workfront Classic`.
+>This feature is available only in Adobe Workfront Classic.

 Users can now see text formatting such as bold, bullet lists, and hyperlinks in custom fields when viewing lists and reports.